codemagic-ci-cd/codemagic-docs/content/building/machine-type.md

 {{</notebox>}}

 * In `codemagic.yaml`, the build machine type can be specified in [workflow section](../getting-started/yaml#workflows).
-* For Flutter projects configured via UI, the build machine type can be selected in **App settings > Workflow settings > Machine**.
+* For Flutter projects configured via the Flutter workflow editor, the build machine type can be selected in **App settings > Workflow settings > Machine**.